LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezelite-manpage.md

   is not provided,
   _~/.lircrc_
   is used instead.
+* **-k**
+  Terminate if MAC address contains all zeros.
+Overrides default behaviour which sets 00:00:00:00:00:00 as the MAC address and connects to a server.
+* **-K**
+  Wait until MAC address is not all zeros.
 * **-m &lt;mac addr&gt;**
   Override the player's MAC address.
 The format must be colon-delimited hexadecimal, for example: ab:cd:ef:12:34:56.
 This is usually automatically